Skip to content

 People gravitate toward and become more loyal to things when they feel invested in the growth and improvement of that mission.

-The same is true with positive customer experiences: creating them, and receiving affirming feedback, creates space for employees to feel good about your company’s mission and their part in achieving those goals.
+The same is true with positive customer experiences: creating them and receiving affirming feedback allows employees to feel good about your company’s mission and their part in achieving those goals.

 Think about it.
 Employees naturally prefer to work with happy customers, not angry ones.
-And, employees prefer to work for companies that are well-regarded in the industries they serve.
+They also prefer to work for companies that are well-regarded in their industries.

 The bottom line is that it all comes full circle— happy employees lead to happy customers.